JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 * She likes sniffing plants and flowers.
 * She walked beside us the whole time.
 * When wanting her own time, she does so fairly near us.
+* Deet has been brave and made friends with other family members.
+* She plays with my (Mirkka's) parents and let them pet her.
+* Deet comes always to sleep besides us in our room and she is super excited about us when we wake up
+* Her schedule is now normal.
+She wakes up arounf 7-8 am!
+* She is a perfect berry picking dog; she always stays beside us, lays down while we pick berries and usually starts to bite some branches besides us.
+We all have something to do.
+* She has started to recognise the family: if we leave, she starts to follow or gets worried if we are in a sauna and she stays with my parents.
+Fortunately she's ok in few minutes.
+* She poops and finally did her first pee outside :D
+* Eating schedule is working and she has learned to sit before getting the food.
+* She's used to being in the car nowadays with her doggy seatbelt on.
+* We are super happy with this little one <3

 ***